Winter-Fox/Dmytro_Taran/README.md

 ### Additional info
 1. All of the object files used in this project are located under /WebApi folder
+2. Factory design pattern was used to create objects
-2. Feature files are located under Feature/WebApiFeature/Features folder
+3. Feature files are located under Feature/WebApiFeature/Features folder
-3. Steps definitions are located under Feature/WebApiFeature/Steps
+4. Steps definitions are located under Feature/WebApiFeature/Steps
-4. File which gets uploaded to the Dropbox is located under WebApi/bin/Debug/netcoreapp3.1/FileName.txt
+5. File which gets uploaded to the Dropbox is located under WebApi/bin/Debug/netcoreapp3.1/FileName.txt

 Have a good day! ^_^